2016 has come and gone already, and it has left me with a wide array of movies to look at: some good, some bad and some simply mediocre.

 VIII- A STORY OF GRIEF: Jackie designs by Madeline Fontaine

 The latest movie of Chilean director Pablo Larraín focuses on Jackie Kennedy following the assassination of JFK and stands, as of now, as one of the most probable nominations for Costume Design in the upcoming Academy Awards.
-Unfortunately, for us, it didn't feel that special as far as designs go.
+Unfortunately, for me, it didn't feel that special as far as designs go.

-Don't get us wrong; the designs are good, they do what they need to do within the context of the movie, but they are not particularly memorable.
+Don't get me wrong; the designs are good, they do what they need to do within the context of the movie, but they are not particularly memorable.
 It consists, mainly, of recreating the Jackie look, which, whilst very elegant, is not very interesting.

 IX- CITY OF STARS: La La Land designs by Mary Zophres

 Damien Chazelle's new movie is probably one of the most praised movies in this award season.
 And it should be.
 It's a beautiful callback to the classic Hollywood musicals.
 It's beautifully directed, acted, shot,... it's a hard movie not to praise, in all honesty.

 Then why did we put it in the honorable mentions, you'll ask.
 Well, I'll start off by saying that it was a damn hard decision to make.
 The thing is, this year, Costume Designer Mary Zophres had two really good costume designs on her hands: La La Land and Hail, Caesar!.
 And it came down to choosing which one we thought was better.
 In the end, Hail, Caesar! got the upper hand because it's actually period, and it's harder to do and it also deals with a lot more characters, so it's a bigger workload to get right.